ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 ### Configure Keycloak instance in your Kubernetes cluster as an OIDC provider

 Now you have a working keycloak, and created a User, you can go to the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=gb){.external}.
-Click on `Public Cloud' tab, and then in the sidebar, click on `Managed Kubernetes Service` link.
+Click on `Public Cloud` tab, and then in the sidebar, click on `Managed Kubernetes Service` link.

 ![OVHcloud Kubernetes section](images/kube.png)